Glass Coloring

 All commercial container glass formulations contain carbon, but most are “oxidized” glasses.
 Amber glass absorbs nearly all radiation consisting of wavelengths shorter than 450 nm, offering excellent protection from ultraviolet radiation (critical for products such as beer and certain drugs).

-Green
+Green Colored Glass

 Green glass is made by adding non-toxic Chrome Oxide (Cr+3), oxidized to make Emerald, Georgia, or Dead Leaf Green.
 The higher the concentration of Cr+3, the darker the color.
 Reduced green glass offers slight ultraviolet protection.

-Blue
+Blue Colored Glass

-Blue glass is created by adding cobalt oxide, a colorant so powerful that only a few parts per million is needed to produce a light blue color such as the shade often seen in packaging design for bottled water.
+Blue glass color is created by adding cobalt oxide, a colorant so powerful that only a few parts per million is needed to produce a light blue color such as the shade often seen in packaging design for bottled water.

 Creating a reduced blue is seldom done because of the degree of difficulty in fining the glass and controlling the color.